Easy-to-read medicine information about alendronate – what is it, how to take alendronate safely and possible side effects.

 - Let your dentist know that you are taking alendronate.

-- Talk to your doctor or dentist if you have loose teeth, tooth pain, or swelling or numbness in your jaw.
+- Talk to your doctor or dentist if you have any loose teeth, tooth pain, or swelling or numbness in your jaw.

 Other side effects